 Surakarta Central Java, Indonesia Travel Guide

-Each site has a distinct glimpse into the city's heritage.
+Every location has a distinct glimpse into the city's heritage.

 It has a little different perspective on royal life than the main Keraton.
-Check for live Gamelan performances, often held on specific days in the main pavilion (Pendopo).
+Check for live Gamelan performances, often occurring on specific days in the main pavilion (Pendopo).
 Dress modestly.
 The guides often possess extensive knowledge.

 A historic batik village, once home to wealthy batik merchants.
 Features traditional Javanese houses and numerous batik workshops/galleries.
 Displays the evolution of Solo's batik industry.
 Hours vary by workshop (typically daytime).
 Free to roam.
 Costs apply for workshops/purchases.
 Explore narrow alleys for hidden workshops; observe batik makers and purchase authentic batik directly.